Eure (river)

 The Eure (/ɜːr/ ur; /fr/) is a river between Normandy and Centre-Val de Loire in north-western France, left tributary of the Seine.
 It is 229 km long.
-It rises at Marchainville in the Orne department and joins the Seine near Pont-de-l'Arche.
+It rises at Longny les Villages in the Orne department and joins the Seine near Pont-de-l'Arche.
 Two departments are named after the Eure, namely Eure and Eure-et-Loir.